 New leaders need to learn the basics.
-Planning, controlling, operating, resourcing and leading are five functional areas all managers need to master.
 Often leaders are selected for reason other than their ability to manage and lead increasing justification to train them.
 It does not matter whether the new leaders are related to important people, knowledgeable about their part of the organization, or bring money to the table to obtain their leadership position, all need to understand all five functional areas to help your organization succeed.

 Planning is the process of assessing what the future brings, how you want to respond and preparing for it.
-New leaders need to understand the planning process.
+New leaders training helps develop understand the planning process.
 During planning, leaders assess to establish where the organization is, what the group wants to accomplish and what lessons can be learned from earlier projects.
 Leaders establish goals and mile stones so they can set a course and make adjustments as the project progresses.
 Developing task steps enables supervisors to measure workmanship and progress.

 Controlling is the process of both measuring progress and accountability of resources.
 On any project leaders plan to evaluate progress based on appropriate information or data.
 The standards are established during the planning process and are used to adjust course if necessary.
 Accountability controls are imperative to ensure resources remain available to complete the project and remain available if necessary for the rest of the organization.
 The newspapers are full of stories of people in positions of trust running off with the organization’s because of poorly implemented controls.
 Quality controls prevent such problems, or identify problems before the group is broke.